divyadarshansoni/MazeRunner/README.md

 ### Note
   * For more information about the specs you can also go through description.docx.
+The assets folder is also in the github directory.
+It can also directly be copied into you unity project file.
+Then you just need to coonect the coorect materials, etc to their repective prefabs in hierarchy.
 <!-- end list -->